LANGUAGE CONTACT IN PANAMA:

 “Effects of contact on lateral production in the bilingual West Indian speech community of Panama”

-Lamy, D.S. (in press).
+Lamy, D.S.
+(2015).
 “The individual as the locus of variation and change in a contact situation in Panama.”
 In Melvin Gonzalez-Rivera & Sandro Sessarego (eds.), New Perspectives on Hispanic Contact Linguistics in the Americas, Madrid: Iberoamericana Vervuert. (manuscript)

 INVITED TALKS AND WORKSHOPS: